 Compared to protein and carbs in particular, you rarely hear much about fibre.
 And that’s maybe why it’s the only macronutrient we don’t eat enough of.

-So increasing our intake is an easy way of improving our diets and health.
+Increasing our intake is an easy way of improving our diets.
 And veg are a great, varied source of it.

 Veg are perhaps best known as being packed with vitamins and minerals.
 But they also contain a whole host of other micronutrients, collectively known as phytochemicals.